aio-libs/aiohttp/docs/third_party.rst

 The list of libraries which are exists but not enlisted in former categories.

-They are may be perfect or not -- we don't know.
+They may be perfect or not -- we don't know.

-Please add your library reference here first and after some time period ask to raise he status.
+Please add your library reference here first and after some time period ask to raise the status.

 - `aiohttp-cache <https://github.com/cr0hn/aiohttp-cache>`_ A cache
   system for aiohttp server.